brandur/org/fragments/codeword.md

 I _live_ on the block, and can attest firsthand that this area is a cultural wasteland as far as SF is concerned [1].
-Although the population density is quite high due to the unusual number of residential high-rises in the area, the norm, the residents are generally well-to-do white collar workers who decided to stay in SF instead of going out to the suburbs.
+Although the population density is quite high due to the unusual number of residential high-rises in the area, the residents are generally well-to-do white collar workers who decided to stay in SF instead of going out to the suburbs.
 They're at home watching _The Food Network_, not out clubbing.

 The immediate location isn't doing the place any favors either.
 As noted in his posts, construction is incessant and likely to be a near-permanent fixture.